prideout/layout-viewer/README.md

   - Knows nothing about circuits or app behavior.
   - All objects except **Renderer** can be constructed without a WebGL context.
-- `components` defines a set of Yew components.
+- `webui` defines a set of Yew components.
   - The UI for the web application lives here.
   - Components with the **Page** suffix are navigation targets.
 - `rsutils` are utilities that you could imagine being a part of **std**.